What is EMT Training?

 A collection of study tips and techniques to pass the NREMT certification exam.
 This is a tough exam, and many EMT candidates do not come from a college background.

-A collection of resources to aid EMT and Paramedic students to study for their classes and make the transition to licensed professional easier.
+A collection of resources to aid EMT and Paramedic students to study for their classes and make the transition to licensed professionals easier.
 This includes mostly free and a few paid options.

 Lung sounds are very important to the daily treatment of patients.
 Different lung sounds mean different ailments.
 Learn about the 8 main types of lung sounds an EMT will encounter.